Movement & Touch

 What I appreciate most about mindfulness practice is that awareness can be applied anywhere, anytime.
 Whether ironing or cooking, eating or walking, we bring our full attention to our activities.
 In doing so, mundane chores can become opportunities to maintain mindfulness.
 So, we have the formal practice of sitting and the informal practices of folding laundry, washing dishes, sweeping, scrubbing toilets, peeling potatoes, and so on.
-In monasteries, monks are trained to apply their full attention and continue with their mindfulness practice even as they are engaged in practical, daily activities.
+In monasteries, monks and nuns are trained to apply their full attention and continue with their mindfulness practice even as they are engaged in practical, daily activities.

 The hands are wondrous.
 A disproportionate share of the brain’s motor cortex is dedicated to the muscles of the hand.
 With our hands, we draw, build, push, paint, pull, wipe, cook, carry, catch, throw, tear, fold, grab, brush… scroll down.

 As I do, I reorient my attention.
 If I am ruminating, worrying, or feeding thoughts that disturb my peace in any way, I can let go and check in.
 If under stress, the hands may be cold or sweaty.
 If nervous, I may be fidgety.
 But now, I am aware that I am experiencing stress or nervousness and I can attend to myself.